josephbeuysmum/Dertisch/README.md

 		override func set(_ orders: DTOrders, and waiter: DTWaiterProtocol) {}
 	}

-Dishes are the only classes in `Dertisch` to utilise inheritance, each `Dertisch` Dish being required to extend the `DTDish` class.
-This is because Swift view components are already built on multiple layers on inheritance, so there is nothing more to be lost by using inheritance.
-The rest of the library, uses `protocol`s and `extension`s exclusively.
+Dishes are the only classes in `Dertisch` to utilise inheritance, each `Dertisch` Dish being required to extend the `DTDish` class, which itself extends `UIViewController`.
+The rest of the library, uses `protocols` and `extensions` exclusively.

 ---------------------
 Indepth Documentation